When I say ‘nature’ what comes to mind?

 When people speak about nature, multiple images such as these might roam across their minds.
-We all have had a different experience of nature in our lifetimes, and by not expanding upon this one word in personal (and even corporate) conversation, we risk not being able to relate to each other, or misunderstanding what the other person is referring to.
-Instead of unintentionally flattening the terrain of ‘nature’, we should enquire into what we all mean by it, thereby deepening our appreciation for how others relate to nature, and gaining additional perspectives on all the ways that nature can be, inherently, and in the minds and lives of its human stewards.
+We all have had a different experience of nature in our lifetimes, and by not expanding upon this one word in personal (and even corporate) conversation, we risk not being able to relate to each other, or misunderstand what the other person is referring to.
+Instead of unintentionally flattening the terrain of ‘nature’, we should enquire into what we all mean by it, thereby deepening our appreciation for other people’s interpretations.

 2) Separating Humans and Nature